 We are a non-profit charitable organization dedicated to the care and humane treatment of aged, chronically ill and abused cats.

-Brown, and the staff and volunteers at our no-kill cat sanctuary,
+The kitties at Caroline's Kids Pet Rescue and the staff and volunteers at our no-kill cat sanctuary,

 Julius' House, in Concord Township, Ohio, need your help to provide for the